 Mouse, circa June 2009

 During all of Mary’s “doctor stress” in the past few weeks, she had to go in one afternoon for blood work.
 It was horrible.
 Her fear-reaction to any shot or blood test is so strong, that the pediatrician was even offering a sedative.
 Needless to say, trying to get her out the door and in to the car that afternoon was difficult.
+And while we were out, I was confident that despite the inordinate number of cats in the area, we had the best microchip cat flap to prevent other cats or rodents to gain access into our house.

 When we finally got her outside, she was still so upset and afraid.
 Dan sat her down in the car and then bent down to scoop up Mouse and put him in her arms.
 “Take him with you to the doctor.” he said.
 After initial shock to what her Daddy had just said, all her energy and attention that was focused on the impending shots was focused on her cat curled up in her arms.
 And she settled right down.